2025.03.05

 Towards a new relationship between nature and society

-Considering the future Landscape Design from the perspective of net zero water
+Thinking about the future Landscape from the perspective of net zero water

 [Part 1]

-In Japan, "landscape" is still often translated as "Landscape Design."
-However, its true form is to be designed while balancing natural resources and human society.
-This time, we focused on "net zero water," which is attracting attention as a new method for balancing society and the environment, and spoke with Oumi Aki of office ma, who is involved in a wide range of activities while putting it into practice.
+In Japan, the word "landscape" is still often translated as "Landscape."
+However, its true form is one that is designed while striking a balance between natural resources and human society.
+This time, we focused on "net zero water," a new method that is gaining attention as a way to strike a balance between society and the environment, and spoke with Oumi Aki of office ma, who is active in a wide range of fields while putting this method into practice.
 (Recorded in May 2022)

 Always close to your projects